 We found 4 internists who accept Blue Cross Blue Shield Gold near Corsicana, TX.

-Dr. Kent Rogers' area of specialization is general internal medicine.
-He takes Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
-He attended medical school at the University of Texas Southwestern Medical School.
-For his professional training, Dr. Rogers completed a residency program at Parkland Health & Hospital System.
+Dr. Kent Rogers' specialty is general internal medicine.
+He honors Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+Dr. Rogers attended the University of Texas Southwestern Medical School and subsequently trained at Parkland Health & Hospital System for residency.

 Conditions / Treatments